You are good enough and we can prove it!

 It is time for a second enlightenment.
-It is time to recognize the truth that all human souls have worth and are worthy of love and belonging.
-It is time to recognize and accept the fact that you are good enough and not worry about it anymore.
+It is time to recognize the truth that all human souls have value and are worthy of love and belonging.
+It is time to recognize and accept the fact that you are good enough, and not worry about it anymore.
 It is time to move forward.

 The next step?